-ABET membership is not comprised of individuals.
-Our members are 35 societies, professional and technical organizations that represent the various fields we accredit in applied science, computing, engineering, and engineering technology.
+ABET membership is comprised of 35 societies, professional and technical organizations that represent the various fields we accredit in applied and natural science, computing, engineering and engineering technology.

-The Board of Directors is advised by four board-level councils.
+- The Board of Delegates is advised by one board-level council—Accreditation.

 Our accreditation activities are led by four accreditation commissions.
 These commissions are responsible for reviewing educational programs and making the final accreditation decision for each program.